Elizabeth Mantell: Early life

 Elizabeth Mantell was born on 24 June 1941 in Kasama, Northern Rhodesia (Present-day Zambia).
 Her father, Henry Percy Mantell, was of English and Welsh background and worked for the African Lakes Corporation.
 During his second marriage to Barbara Ann "Bannie" Lyall from Macduff, Elizabeth and two other siblings were born - Harry (1939) and Helen (1944).

 Mantell's family lived in Abercorn (present day Mbala) where her father was stationed from 1939 until his retirement in 1951.
-In 1946 after World War II the family returned to Macduff, in Scotland.
+In 1946 after World War II the family returned to Macduff, in Aberdeenshire, Scotland.
 Her father went back to Northern Rhodesia four months later.
 She and her mother and siblings remained in Scotland before returning to Abercorn in 1947.
 After her father's retirement in 1951, Mantell and her family settled back in Scotland for much of her childhood.
 She was not an innate scholar, but did have a passion for hockey and always wanted to be a nurse as a young girl.
 She was a member of Macduff Girl Guides, sparking her love for the outdoors and gaining skills for her future endeavours in Malawi.